vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 overload is not found, the value is converted to a string using the `toS` function for the object (either member or non-member, just like function calls).

+To implement operators like `+=`, Basic Storm takes a slightly different approach compared to C++.
+This kind of operators (hereby called _combined operators_), are implemented by a syntax rule that is applied before the regular `Operator` rule.
+This rule is named `COperator`, and only has two options, one which passes the `Operator` rule through it, and one that matches an `Operator` with an `=` on the end.
+When the second option is matched, an instance of the `CombinedOperator` class is created for the combined operator.
+This will first attempt to call the member function, just like the default operators would do, for example `a += 1` tries to call `a.+=(1)`.
+If this is not possible for some reason, it falls back to rewriting the expression from `<lhs> <op>= <rhs>` to `<lhs> = <lhs> <op> <rhs>`.
+This means that if `a.+=(1)` is not callable in the example above, `a = a + 1` will be tried.
+This means that you get all the combined operators for free in Basic Storm, but you can still provide more efficient implementations if you want.
+In C++, you always have to implement these operators, even though the meaning is seldom ambiguous.

 Variables
 ----------